Multichannel speech-to-text

 The multichannel Speech to Text feature enables you to transcribe audio files where each channel contains a distinct speaker.
 This is particularly useful for recordings where speakers are isolated on separate audio channels, providing cleaner transcriptions without the need for speaker diarization.

 Each channel is processed independently and automatically assigned a speaker ID based on its channel number (channel 0 → speaker_0, channel 1 → speaker_1, etc.).
-The system extracts individual channels from your input audio file and transcribes them in parallel, combining the results sorted by timestamp.
+The system extracts individual channels from your input audio file and transcribes them in parallel.
+By default the API returns one transcript per channel; set multichannel_output_style=combined to instead receive a single transcript with all channels merged into one list sorted by start time, with each word tagged by its channel_index.

 Ensure your audio file has speakers isolated on separate channels.
 The multichannel feature supports up to 5 channels, with each channel mapped to a specific speaker: